Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Numerical examples

-For the experiments, we set $a = 0.5$, $\mu_0 = 0$, $\sigma = 0.5$, $\mu = 1.0$, $N_p = 1000$ particles, step size $\eta = 0.15$, and run for 2500 iterations.
-To isolate the effect of the constraint splitting, we also run standard SVGD (Algorithm~\ref{alg:svgd}) with the same number of particles, using the direct posterior gradient $\nabla_{\bm{x}} \log p(\bm{x} | \bm{y})$---without introducing auxiliary variables or multiplier updates.
-Because the coupled gradient is stiffer without the ADMM decomposition, standard SVGD requires a smaller step size ($\eta = 0.05$) and more iterations (5000) to remain stable.
+For the experiments, we set $a = 0.5$, $\mu_0 = 0$, $\sigma = 0.5$, $\mu = 1.0$, $N_p = 1000$ particles, step size $\eta = 0.30$, and run for 1500 iterations.
+To isolate the effect of the constraint splitting, we also run reduced-space SVGD (Algorithm~\ref{alg:svgd}) with the same number of particles, using the direct posterior gradient $\nabla_{\bm{x}} \log p(\bm{x} | \bm{y})$---without introducing auxiliary variables or multiplier updates.
+Because the coupled gradient is stiffer without the ADMM decomposition, reduced-space SVGD requires a smaller step size ($\eta = 0.20$) and more iterations (2500) to remain stable.
 Figure~\ref{fig:rosenbrock-overview} shows the prior distribution alongside the noisy observations for four test instances.

 Figure~\ref{fig:rosenbrock-svgd-posteriors} displays the posterior distributions obtained by ADMM-SVGD for all four test instances.
 In each panel, the gray points show prior samples illustrating the banana-shaped Rosenbrock manifold, while the pink points represent posterior samples.
 The posteriors concentrate around the observations while respecting the prior structure, and in all instances the true underlying values (red triangles) lie within the posterior support.
-The constraint residual $|z - x_1^2|$ remains below $0.1$ across all instances (Figure~\ref{fig:rosenbrock-convergence}), confirming that ADMM-SVGD enforces the nonlinear constraint $x_2 \approx x_1^2$ even in the conditional setting.